23 - Into the Arabian Night

 I peeled off my tall-boots and did my damnedest to recline on a rather utilitarian divan.
 With gloves over my eyes, I imagined myself in a rowboat, drifting on the glassy surface of Jasper's Pyramid Lake.
 Deep breaths and I could smell the mountain air, the pines, the heat of a summer afternoon just before the zenith.

 Then I was hard-focusing on Elena's deeply concerned visage.

-"Men spoke to me in English.
-Asked to me if you are alcoholic.
-I tell to them, in Russian, that I am from Russia and can not to speak English.
-I did not want to speak with such men.
-Man told to me, Russian girls in Turkey, they have sex for money.
-Told me to have sex with him for money."
+"Men asked to me if you are alcoholic.
+I told them in Russian that I do not speak English.
+He told to me, Russian women in Turkey have sex for money and for me to have sex for money with him."

 That got me up.
 Taiko drummers hammered at my temples.
-I spotted the tall, dark and sleazy gentlemen pretty much by their volume and behavior.
+I spotted the tall, dark and sleazy gentlemen by their volume and behavior.
 "Who wanted sex for money?"
 I demanded.

 I left his hand sticking out in empty space.
 "I'm sorry, you are mistaken, sir.
 We are not working girls.
 We will not take offense, but I'm not sure our husband will not be offended by your offer."

 "You are married?
 To the same man?!"
 He uttered profuse apologies, bowing in supplication.
 A nervously whispered conference with the other young gentlemen had them bolting for the exit.